idleberg/node-cosby/README.md

 - `esbuild.config.yml`
 - `esbuild.config.toml`

-Using the `--package-json` flag, you can load the configuration form the package manifests' `esbuild` field.
+Using the `--package-json` flag, you can load the configuration from the package manifests' `esbuild` field.

 </details>